If you're a dissatisfied Nagios user who is ready to make the switch to Opsview, here is a guide on how to execute a migration that will result in...

 Building and managing a complex distributed monitoring environment with Nagios is no mean feat.
 With Opsview you get distributed monitoring that’s easy to setup and simple to maintain.
 You can monitor your devices and applications from a central location and grow the system without growing the monitoring complexity.

-Slave server clustering
+Collector server clustering

 Agentless Windows Monitoring